istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl-analyze/index.md

 {{< boilerplate experimental-feature-warning >}}

-Starting with Istio 1.4, Galley can be set up to perform configuration analysis alongside the configuration distribution that it is primarily responsible for, via the `galley.enableAnalysis` flag.
+Starting with Istio 1.5, Galley can be set up to perform configuration analysis alongside the configuration distribution that it is primarily responsible for, via the `istiod.enableAnalysis` flag.
 This analysis uses the same logic and error messages as when using `istioctl analyze`.
 Validation messages from the analysis are written to the status subresource of the affected Istio resource.

 For example. if you have a misconfigured gateway on your "ratings" virtual service, running `kubectl get virtualservice ratings` would give you something like: